w3c/wcag3/guidelines/groups/policy-and-protection/agreement-and-risk/risk-statements.md

 type: supplemental
 ---

-The interface states the benefits, risks and potential consequences of choices.
+:term[Content] states the benefits, risks and potential consequences of choices.